Hyunjin-Noh/Hyunjin-Noh/README.md

 However, funny how, I'm now learning on computer science little by little.
 Seniors, I'm looking for help with more practical knowledges.

-Then see you later.
-Thank you.
+Thank you ee you later.